jariq/NuSign/README.md

 NuSign
 =============
-**NuGet package signing prototype**

-## What is NuSign ?

 NuSign is a command line application that digitally signs NuGet packages.
 It can also verify the signature of any previously signed NuGet package.

 **WARNING: NuSign SHOULD NOT be used in production!** It is just a proof of the concept tool which demonstrates that NuGet packages can include embedded signatures and still remain backwards compatible with already existing NuGet tools.

-## Why do NuGet packages need to be signed ?
+## Why do NuGet packages need to be signed?

 NuGet package repository hosted at [nuget.org](https://www.nuget.org) is currently vulnerable to several attacks such as [typosquatting attack](https://github.com/NuGet/Home/issues/2974) because:

 - anyone can submit package and it gets accepted automatically without the human review
 - packages can indirectly execute arbitrary code on developer machine (via [MSBuild props and targets](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#including-msbuild-props-and-targets-in-a-package) present in a package) and all end-user machines (via .NET assemblies included in package)

-## Does NuGet package signature make assembly signature obsolete ?
+## Does NuGet package signature make assembly signature obsolete?

 No, it does not.
 Ideally all packages will use both signature types in the future.